Shawangunk Ridge, New YorkNational Parks & Nature

 Top Things to Do

-The Shawangunk Ridge offers an incredible array of activities, making it a premier destination for outdoor enthusiasts.
-Here are the top things to do at Shawangunk Ridge:
+The Shawangunk Ridge offers a wealth of activities, making it a premier destination for outdoor adventure.
+Here are our top recommendations for things to do at Shawangunk Ridge:

 Best Time to Visit

-The best time to visit Shawangunk Ridge largely depends on the activities you plan to pursue, but each season offers its own unique charm.
+The best time to visit Shawangunk Ridge largely depends on your preferred activities, as each season offers a distinct experience:

-Our team generally recommends late spring or early fall for the best balance of pleasant weather, fewer crowds than peak foliage, and excellent conditions for most activities.
+Overall, our team recommends late spring and early fall for the best combination of pleasant weather, fewer crowds (compared to peak fall), and vibrant natural beauty.

 Where to Stay Nearby